Tottenham Hale station: Future

-The full plans can be seen on Haringey Council's website.

 Funding is being sought to increase the number of lines from Coppermill Junction (between Lea Bridge and Tottenham Hale) and Meridian Water to provide a turn-up-and-go four trains per hour service for the Lea Valley.

 In February 2013, the Crossrail task force of business group London First, chaired by former Secretary of State for Transport Andrew Adonis, published its recommendations on Crossrail 2, favouring a route almost identical to the regional option proposed by TfL in 2011.
 The report was endorsed by Network Rail.
 This proposal will see four tracks restored through Tottenham Hale and direct links to South-West London.